MilaNLProc/simple-generation/README.md

 - auto find the best device placement for speed
 - efficient duplicate and quasi-duplicate removal
-- support system prompt chat formatting following standard templates (e.g., Guanaco, LLaMA, LLaMA 2)
+- ~~support system prompt chat formatting following standard templates (e.g., Vicuna, LLaMA 2)~~
 - support auto gptq quantized models and tentatively GGML
 - spawn web app to quickly local test conversation with gradio

 ### What Is Not Supported

-- Frameworks other than torch
+- frameworks other than torch
-- Models not in the Huggingface Hub
+- models not in the Huggingface Hub
+- example-specific decoding parameters (i.e., given a batch of samples passed to the `__call__`, we will apply the same set of parameters for every sample)

 ## Minimal Example